core-interaction/core-interaction.github.io/topic/box-model/index.md

 ### And sometimes `none`

 Setting `display: none;` hides an element visually from the document—as well as taking it out of the *flow*.
-(Keep in mind the HTML is still there, if someone opens up their [Inspector](/topics/dev-tools).
+(Keep in mind the HTML is still there, if someone opens up the source code.)

 This is a common way to hide/show (by setting another *display* property) elements on the page, but it will *reflow* the document when applied—as if the element is actually added/removed from the DOM.